boblail/boblail.github.io/_posts/2012-05-05-the-principles-of-product-development-flow.markdown

 _The Principles of Product Development Flow_ contains 175 principles.
 Many of them cluster around a few important themes:

-- **Make queues visible.** A <u>Kanban</u> can be used to show work-in-progress in real time while <u>Continuous Flow Diagrams</u> give many insights into queues over time.
+- **Make queues visible.** A Kanban can be used to show work-in-progress in real time while Continuous Flow Diagrams give many insights into queues over time.
 - **Reduce batch size.** Iterating quickly minimizes the impact of queues without adding resources.
 It also accelerates feedback and learning.
-Focus on reducing <u>transaction cost</u>—the cost of releasing a batch—to make smaller batches more affordable. <u>Unit Testing</u> and <u>Continuous Integration</u> are strategies for lowering transaction cost in software development.
+Focus on reducing transaction cost—the cost of releasing a batch—to make smaller batches more affordable.
+Unit Testing and Continuous Integration are strategies for lowering transaction cost in software development.
 - **Plan in advance for flexibility.** Flexibility enables you to react to emerging queues.
-Reinertsen’s most frequent example of planned flexibility is <u>cross-training employees</u>. <u>Hiring reserves</u> is another.
+Reinertsen’s most frequent example of planned flexibility is cross-training employees.
+Hiring reserves is another.
 - **Prize initiative.** Those closest to a problem can react quickest—and with the freshest possible information.
-Empower them to seize opportunities while coordinating a team’s efforts by <u>establishing a shared vision</u> and <u>setting parameters for decisions.</u>
+Empower them to seize opportunities while coordinating a team’s efforts by establishing a shared vision and setting parameters for decisions.
 - **Co-locate workers.** The best way to shrink transaction cost in communication and to foster a shared vision within a team is to put teammates in the same room.